-Removing the Intrusion Switch
+Removing The Intrusion Switch

 - 1. Follow the procedures in Before Working Inside Your Computer. - 2.
-Remove the cover. - 3.
-Press the clip inwards to release and disconnect the intrusion cable from system board.
+Remove the cover.

-4. Slide the intrusion switch toward the chassis bottom and remove it from the chassis.
+3. Press the clip inwards to release and gently pull the intrusion cable from system board.

-Installing the Intrusion Switch
+4. Slide the intrusion switch outward and remove it from the chassis.

-- 1. Insert the intrusion switch into the slot on the back of the chassis and slide it out to secure it. - 2.
-Connect the intrusion cable to the system board.
+Installing The Intrusion Switch

-- 3. Install the cover. - 4.
+- 1. Slide the intrusion switch toward the chassis top and secure it to place. - 2.
+Connect the intrusion cable to the system board. - 3.
+Install the cover. - 4.
 Follow the procedures in After Working Inside Your Computer.